abundis-rmn2/idmb/README.md

 - Fetch and process Instagram data in batches.
 - Configurable parameters for batch size, sleep times, and iteration limits.
 - Integration with MySQL for data storage and queue management.
-- Support for FTP server connections to upload/download files.
+- Support for FTP server connections to upload media files.
 - Error handling and adaptive sleep times to avoid rate limits.
 - Automatic login and session management with support for FTP-stored sessions.